UMWACM/UMW_ACM_Programming_Challenge_Proctor/Readme.md

 ## Getting up and running

+Prerequisites:
+ * make, bash, curl, the usual utilities for building software
-Prerequisite: docker.
+ * docker.
 You do not need to have a docker server on your own machine, but you must have a client which is connected to a docker server somewhere.

 Running `make` will build both docker images and run a test container.
 Initially this process may take some time (~10 minutes), as the base packages must be installed and updated.
 Subsequent builds will be much faster due to docker's caching mechanism.